ashish0kumar/windots/README.md

 - [ ] 📦 Add an **install script** to set up the configs easily
 - [ ] 📄 Write **dedicated README files** inside each config folder with detailed information and usage instructions

-## 📢 Join the Discussion
+## 📢 Discussions

 Got a question, idea, or a cool setup to share?
+Or maybe you're facing an issue with the setup? <br>
-Head over to [Discussions](https://github.com/ashish0kumar/windots/discussions) and be part of the community!
+Head over to the [Discussions](https://github.com/ashish0kumar/windots/discussions) section.

+> [!WARNING]
+> Please open an [issue](https://github.com/ashish0kumar/windots/issues) only for reproducible bugs or critical problems. <br>
+> For all other help or feedback, use [Discussions](https://github.com/ashish0kumar/windots/discussions).

-<h2 id="credits">🎉 ‎Credits</h2>
+<h2 id="credits">🎉 Credits</h2>

 Big thanks to all the amazing communities like **r/unixporn**, **r/desktops**, **GlazeWM**, **YASB**, **Komorebi**, **Catppuccin**, and many others whose inspiration and contributions made this project possible!